AKRGames/AlterTrack-archive/EverySingleAlterTrackTweetEver.md

 -> [link to tweet](https://twitter.com/DanDevDream/status/1452440151196635145) <-
 ___
+At 8:06 PM COT (UTC-5), he tweeted about AlterTrack Sky.
+>Talking about mod characters, I said that Sky will be included in the universe.<br>
+The point, objective will be "much" different (but she keeps the "obsession" with BF but in other way... and is not very good in general)<br>
+Looks like I hate Sky but, I only gave her other purpose
+___
-### On November 4th, Dan tweeted out a 14-tweet thread about problems (that don't exist anymore) on implementing and adapting already existing mod characters into this AU.
+### On November 4th, Dan tweeted out a 14-tweet thread about the problems (that don't exist anymore) on implementing and adapting already existing mod characters into this AU.
 > Thinking about the characters (specifically BF's brothers), I'm having some creative problems, because the BF's family is composed of<br>
 > -His Dad<br>
 > -His Mom<br>